 Where will the recording be hosted on the platform or somewhere else?

-The bottom line Any "master plan" risks one of two extremes.
+Any "master plan" risks one of two extremes.
 On one end it's too simplistic -- so high level that it doesn't adequately guide.
 On the other, it's a pursuit of the impossibility of documenting everything to the click.
 Remember, just the user guide for any given webinar or virtual event platform would be hundreds of pages -- how much more would it take to have a master guide that includes your own processes (let alone if you included how your virtual or hybrid event program intersects with other systems such as CRM).
 The above can't possibly cover everything, but it is the voice of experience on the important things.
 Take it and run with it!